smatechnologies/ibm-i-agent-docs/docs/security/screens.md

 # Object Authority Screens and Windows

-The LSAM menu 9: PTF and Security menu, is documented in [LSAM Software Maintenance (PTFs)](LSAM-Software-Maintenance-(PTFs).md){.MCXref
+The LSAM menu 9: PTF and Security menu, is documented in [LSAM Software Maintenance (PTFs)](LSAM-Software-Maintenance-(PTFs).md)
-.xref}.
+.
 This section documents menu 9, option 8: Work with object authority.

 ## Work with Object Authority